Pyreko/yt-community-post-archiver/README.md

 # yt-community-post-archiver

 Archives YouTube community posts.
-Will try and grab the post's text content, images at as large of a resolution as possible, polls, and some other various metadata.
+Will try and grab the post's text content, images at as large of a resolution as possible, polls, and some other various bits of metadata.
+Works on members posts too.

-Note this was written _really_ quickly, and might not work every time (my Python is also a bit shit).
+Note this was initially written _really_ quickly, and might not work every time (my Python is also only good at a scripting level).
 It is also a bit fragile, and YT updates might break it.
 Feel free to let me know if it's broken, and if I have the bandwidth I'll try and fix it.

 ## Usage